ElectronicCats/Bast-Pro-Mini-M0/README.md

 ![](https://raw.githubusercontent.com/ElectronicCats/Bast-Pro-Mini-M0/master/docs/images/6_ecBoards.png)

-Clink on install and once the boards are installed you should be able to select them on the (Tools > Boards) section.
+Click on install and once the boards are installed you should be able to select them on the (Tools > Boards) section.

 ![](https://raw.githubusercontent.com/ElectronicCats/Bast-Pro-Mini-M0/master/docs/images/7_bastInstalled.png)